baldurk/renderdoc/docs/getting_started/features.rst

 * Trimming capture - capture file only contains data necessary for replaying the frame in question, not all textures & buffers ever created in the lifetime of the app.
 * Optional network support.
 The main way RenderDoc is used is capture & replay on the same machine, but you can also attach over the network, and replay on a remote host.
 * Multiple frame capture with ability to open side-by-side to compare.
-* Event browsing, with standard perfmarker style tree.
+* Event browsing, with API standard tree of markers.
 * Full graphics pipeline state display.

     * Resources bound to the pipeline are trimmed to what is actually in use, e.g. if a shader only references a texture in the first binding slot, textures in other binding slots will not be displayed by default.